taradmv/taradmv/README.md

 - 👋 Hi, I’m @taradmv
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning java language
+- 🌱 I’m a React Developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me --> linkedin: tara damavandi
+- 📫 How to reach me --> linkedin: www.linkedin.com/in/tara-damavandi

 <!---
 taradmv/taradmv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.